bcgov/digital-journeys/docs/forms.md

   - Complete: After employee submission
 - `SL Review`
   - Incomplete: After initial SL submission
-  - Complete: Once the SL submission has been updated and meets the end criteria (which will be discussed)
+  - Complete: Once the SL submission has been updated and meets the end criteria (which will be discussed and updated here)